 This companion course to OT563 Context and OT502 Integrative Seminar III emphasizes the development of assessment and intervention skills for working with individuals living with long-term conditions likely to benefit from compensatory and adaptive strategies.
 Students will have opportunity for hands-on practice in selecting, administering, and interpreting assessments, as well as choosing and implementing occupation-based interventions.
 Best practice is promoted by requiring students to support their assessment and intervention choices through theoretical and empirical evidence.
 (Credits: 4)

 This is the third course in a sequence that develops skills and knowledge for evidence-based occupational therapy practice.
 The course focuses on generating evidence for one's own practice.
 The course introduces students to methods to examine generating group level (program evaluation) individual outcomes (single subject design).
 (Credits: 2)

-Thesis option: Students wishing to gain research experience may choose a Thesis elective (SAR-OT904 and HP905) during their MSOT-2 year.
+Thesis option: Students wishing to gain research experience may choose a Thesis elective (Fall: SAR-OT904 2cr and Spring: HP905 4cr) during their MSOT-2 year.
 Please review a list of Boston University OT faculty and their research interests.

 MSOT-2 Spring Semester